Menu

 Science is a Superpower

-Newcastle High School for Girls are offering an exciting program to keen, young Scientists.
+Newcastle High School for Girls (NHSG) are offering an exciting program to keen, young Scientists.
 These sessions are fun, highly practical and interactive.
 This initiative ties in perfectly with the WDPS Raising Aspirations Programme (RAP) as we want to inspire our children to achieve all that they can in life.
 14 Y5 children are taken to and from school on this date by NHSG Coach and return by the end of the school day.

 Timetable for the Science is a Superpower Project (Remaining Sessions):